 If you visit my favorite travel site, you may find yourself imagining that you can smell the salt air wafting through your windows.
 You may find yourself hearing people enjoying shops and cafes and life, echoing through roads empty of cars, filled with laughter and joy much like they were centuries ago.
 You may not feel like a tourist at all.

 My favorite travel site doesn’t include top 20 lists, press releases, legal disclaimers written in all capital letters.
 But it does have a Frequently Asked Questions section that might have been written by a warm and knowledgeable friend or relative.
-It has a page of links that you could spend months studying, so that when you arrive you will have hundreds of things to do, and likely not enough time to do them all.
+It has a page of links that you could spend months studying so that when you arrive, you will have hundreds of things to do and likely not enough time to do them all.
 It has a picture gallery lovingly put together with views that make you wish you were there taking the pictures yourself.

-My favorite travel site is for a couple of cozy and charming apartments in the heart of a city with a very long history, and an incredible amount of charm.
+My favorite travel site is for a couple of cozy and charming apartments in the heart of a city with a very long history and an incredible amount of charm.
 I’m not going to tell you which city, and I’m not going to give you a link to the site – I don’t want you to book one of the apartments before I do.

 But I won’t send you to the site.
 I might think about it, but I probably won’t.
 At least, not unless you ask me nicely.

 I have no economic motive in writing about my favorite travel site.
 I have no interest in bringing you to its pages, except maybe to inspire you.
 But I did want to share a few thoughts with you about why it’s my favorite travel site.
 When I visit its pages, I feel like I’m there.
-I feel like I know the person who created the site, and the people who make these apartments available.
-I feel like they want me to have an experience that I wouldn’t come close to having if I were to stay in a hotel that looks and feels like it could be anywhere it the world.
+I feel like I know the person who created the site and the people who make these apartments available.
+I feel like they want me to have an experience that I wouldn’t come close to having if I were to stay in a hotel that looks and feels like it could be anywhere in the world.

 They’ve made me want to travel there in person.